 Small buffers have the advantage of low latency in the record monitor path.
+(Latency is the time delay between a signal entering the audio inputs and leaving the outputs during recording.)

-Larger buffers have the advantage of making the ASIO Driver more immune to audio dropouts during playback and recording.
+Larger buffers have the advantage of making the Digidesign ASIO Driver more immune to audio dropouts during playback and recording.

-In some third-party audio programs, performing various tasks such as maximizing or minimizing windows will interrupt the ASIO Driver and create glitches in the audio.
-Choosing medium or large buffers (such as 256-1024) can help alleviate this problem.
+In some ASIO-compatible audio programs, performing various tasks will interrupt the ASIO Driver and may result in clicks and pops in audio playback or recording.
+Choosing medium or large buffers (such as 256, 512, or 1024) can help alleviate this problem.